nickhabets/Quotes/README.md

 # Quotes
-Quotes app, built with React Native, GraphQL backend LOOKING FOR CONTRIBUTORS.
+Quotes app, built with React Native, GraphQL backend.
+LOOKING FOR CONTRIBUTORS.
 More quotes are needed.
 If anyone has more famous quotes, please write me.